lieb/postdove/doc/system_configuration.md

 ```

 Our filesystem is a BTRFS *subvolume*.
 That is just my practice.
 It is
 convenient.
-For the sake of the discussion, whatever it ends up being
+For the sake of the discussion, whatever it ends up being,
 the root of that tree resides at `/srv/dovecot`.

 Before we export anything, we can first get the basic skeleton of a mailstore
 in place.
 Note that the owner and group of dovecot is `97` in the commands below.
 This is the uid/gid pair assigned by the **Fedora** install of `dovecot` on `pobox`.
-It may/will be different on another distribution.
+It may be different on another distribution.
-No matter, use what the install assigns.
+No matter, use the IDs that the install assigns.
 We do not see the user name here because we are looking at it from `suntan` not `pobox`.

 ### Create Virtual Domain